If you are giving birth soon then you’ve probably already thought about what your baby is going to wear home from hospital.

 What To Wear Home From The Hospital After Birth In Summer

-If you are having a summer birth, then you will probably still going to want to pack many of the items listed above in your hospital bag.
+If you are having a summer birth like I had, then you will probably still going to want to pack many of the items listed above in your hospital bag.

 In summer or hotter months it’s important to have layers that you can easily take off or put on, and to choose fabrics like cotton or linen given how breathable they are.